romainlafarguette/romainlafarguette.github.io/_pages/software.md

     * Developped at the International Monetary Fund, from the seminal paper of Adrian et al. (2019) *Vulnerable Growth*, American Economic Review.
-I have incorporated a significant number of improvements to make GaR applicable to a wide range of countries.
+I have incorporated a significant number of improvements to make GaR applicable to a wide range of countries, including emerging markets and countries with data limitations.

     * Used by more than twenty central banks in the world (either the Excel tool developped by Changchun or the pure Python scripts I wrote)